bntzio/gatsby-generator/readme.md

 I hope you find this project useful! 😄

 If you do, please give this project a star ⭐ so other people can find it as well 🙌

+### Contribute 😎
+If you want to contribute to **Gatsby Generator** you can do it by adding more Gatsby starters ✨

+Please add new starters at the end of **[this JSON file](https://github.com/bntzio/gatsby-generator/blob/master/src/api/starters.json)** with their `name`, `description` and `url`, then send a pull request!

+New features are also welcome, but first submit an issue with the `feature` label to discuss it.

+Thanks! 😃